engineering87/RESTSchemaRetry/README.md

   * HttpVersionNotSupported
   * NetworkAuthenticationRequired

+### Supported Backoff Types

+- **Constant Backoff**: The delay between retries is constant and does not change.
+This is a simple approach where each retry attempt waits for a fixed amount of time, defined by a `RetryDelay` parameter.

+- **Linear Backoff**: The delay between retries increases linearly.
+Each retry attempt waits longer than the previous one by a fixed increment.
+The delay is calculated as `RetryDelay * (retry + 1)`.

+- **Exponential Backoff**: The delay between retries grows exponentially.
+The delay is calculated using a power of 2, multiplied by the base RetryDelay.
+This approach is useful to quickly back off from a failing operation, reducing server load.
+Formula: `RetryDelay * (2 ^ retry)`.

+- **Exponential Backoff with Jitter**: Similar to exponential backoff, but with added randomness ("jitter") to the delay to avoid synchronized retries from multiple clients, which can cause spikes in traffic.
+The delay is calculated as `RetryDelay * (2 ^ retry) * random_factor`, where `random_factor` is a random value between 0 and 1.

+- **Fibonacci Backoff**: The delay between retries follows the Fibonacci sequence.
+This provides a middle ground between linear and exponential backoff, growing less aggressively than exponential.
+The delay is calculated as `RetryDelay * Fibonacci(retry)`.

+- ***Randomized Backoff**: The delay is randomly chosen between a minimum and a maximum range, usually defined as a multiple of RetryDelay.
+This helps to distribute retries more evenly over time, avoiding bursts of traffic.
+The delay is calculated randomly within a range, e.g., `[RetryDelay, RetryDelay * 2]`.

 ### How to use it

 To use the RESTSchemaRetry library, just instantiate a **RetryClient** object specifying the base URL and the resource.